eritbh/yuuko/docs/commands.md

 Reloads any commands that were loaded from files.
 Useful if you need to test a new change to a command without restarting the whole bot.

-## `setavatar`

-Sets the bot user's avatar.
-Feed the command an image URL or upload an attachment with your message.

 ## `setname`

 Sets the bot user's username.
 Send the new username as the only argument to the command.